Skip to content

 Skills minister Jacqui Smith speaking at AELP's 2026 national conference

-The Department for Work and Pensions yesterday asked Skills England to review funding bands for apprenticeships that support government priorities, with a view to increasing rates where provision for younger people is considered more expensive or risky to deliver.
+The Department for Work and Pensions has asked Skills England to review funding bands for apprenticeships that support government priorities, with a view to increasing rates where provision for younger people is considered more expensive or risky to deliver.

 Smith said any funding band increases would come from within the apprenticeship budget, currently set at £3.3 billion, which has been fully spent in recent years.

-And a long-awaited level 2 administration assistant apprenticeship set to launch in August will only be available to learners aged under 25.
+Meanwhile, a long-awaited level 2 administration assistant apprenticeship set to launch in August will only be available to learners aged under 25.

-“The overarching objective here is to shift the apprenticeship system back towards younger people,” Smith said, noting that starts for under-25s dropped by 40 per cent over the past decade, while over one million young people are now not in education, employment or training.
+Starts for under-25s have fallen 40 per cent over the past decade, while more than one million young people are now not in education, employment or training.

 No plans ‘at the moment’

-Pressed on whether some apprenticeship funding bands in non-priority areas would be decreased to make way for rate uplifts, Smith insisted ministers are “not proposing at the moment to reduce funding levels for any apprenticeships”.
+Pressed on whether some apprenticeship funding bands in non-priority areas would be decreased to make way for rate uplifts, Smith insisted ministers were “not proposing at the moment to reduce funding levels for any apprenticeships”.

 Asked directly whether there would be more defunding exercises similar to the recent removal of 16 apprenticeships, she replied: “Not at this moment, no.”